Blog categories

 3. What Is a Token? 🎟️

-Tokens can represent many different things, including:
+Tokens can represent many things, including:

-Examples of tokens include:
+Examples of Tokens:

 4. Key Differences Between Coins and Tokens 🔑